Netflix/metaflow-docs/docs/production/introduction.md

 1. You can write fresh predictions or other results in a data warehouse, e.g. to power a dashboard.
 2. You can populate fresh results in a cache e.g. for a recommendation system.
-3. You can deploy models on a *model hosting* platform of your choosing, e.g. [Seldon](https://www.seldon.io/) or [AWS Sagermaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-deployment.html).
+3. You can deploy models on a *model hosting* platform of your choosing, e.g. [Seldon](https://www.seldon.io/) or [AWS Sagemaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-deployment.html).

 The exact pattern depends on your use case.
-Importantly, creating these integratons become much easier when you can trust your flows to run reliably.
+Importantly, creating these integrations become much easier when you can trust your flows to run reliably.
 We are happy to help you on [the Metaflow support Slack](http://slack.outerbounds.co) to find a pattern that works for your needs.

 ## To Production And Back